 Most injuries in this area are neuropraxia and recover in 3–6 months, but prevention is obviously critical.

-The superficial temporal artery lies superficial to the nerve, so if you never leave the subcutaneous plane, the frontal branch of the facial nerve should remain protected.
+The superficial temporal artery lies superficial to the nerve, so if you never leave the subcutaneous plane, the frontal branch of the facial nerve will remain protected.

 Dr. Barry Eppley